kevin-cazal/draft-camp-dj/part3_particle_effects/detailed.md

 Real snow doesn't fall straight down - it sways side to side in the wind.
 We'll add this realistic movement!

-**Real-world analogy**: Like leaves falling - they don't just drop straight, they flutter and sway.

 ### Step 2 (A): Create Alternative Snow Functions